 There are lots of people I know who think that the best way to run a society is like a college team.
 The college spelling bee team.
 What do you do?
-You try and find the best person for every team.
+You try to find the best person for every team.
 Or in a business, what do you do?
-You try and find the best person for every position.
+You try to find the best person for every position.
 Yes, you will find there is racial and ethnic diversity in such enterprises.
 There might be certain groups that aren’t really good at software, but you can find one or two outliers for your software company.
-That gives a lot of people the illusion that diversity actually is a great model for society.
-This is one of the great problems with liberalism and progressivism.
+That gives a lot of people the illusion that diversity actually is a great model for society, this is one of the great problems with liberalism and progressivism.

-I: I think it’s over 50 at this point.
+I: I think it’s over fifty at this point.

-GJ: It’s over 50.
-It’s like going to Baskin-Robbins.
+GJ: It’s over fifty.
+It’s like going to Baskin Robbins.
 That’s nuts.
 There’s a lot of confusion.
 I think feminism has created a great deal of unnecessary conflict, as has sexual liberation in general.
 People don’t know how to relate to one another.
-There are all kinds of risks in relationships, and some people want to flee from that, and some will flee into these technological solutions, like sex dolls, or—God forbid—cloning, so you can reproduce without the opposite sex.
+There are all kinds of risks in relationships, and some people want to flee from that, and some will flee into these technological solutions, like sex dolls, or God forbid, cloning, so you can reproduce without the opposite sex.
 But I think that’s all an indication of how messed up modern society is.

 White Nationalism is founded on trying to recover and protect the biological integrity of different racial and sub-racial groups.
 That necessarily entails a return to biologically-based and tradition-hallowed sexual norms.
 Once we go back to sanity, we can have a bit of tolerance for the outliers, because we know about the bell curve and so forth.
 As long as we can uphold the norms and institutions that make it possible for people to do what comes naturally, then I think that the pressures that lead people to those radical solutions will just disappear.